vavricka/Ethereum-monitoring-node/README.md

 ## Metrics

-After a successful measurement it is needed to perform post processing of logs.
+After a successful measurement, post processing of the logs is required.
 One only needs to follow the instructions in `readme` files in the `log-pre-processing` folder and its subfolders.

 ### Log processing
 The simplyfied picture of log-processing is depicted on the diagram below:
 ![Log processing](images/flow-diagram.png)

-Geth stores types of logs (column 'Step-2' on the diagram).
+Geth stores types of logs (column 'Step-2' on the diagram) in a number of CSV files (e.g., blocks.log and transactions.log).
 These logs are processed in several scripts (Steps 3-16).

 ### Ploting results
 The `metrics` folder contains a set of python-3 scripts for plotting various metrics.
-Each file contains a description about of to run it.
+Each file contains a description about how to run it.